Gudmundset/nogui-mobi/README.md

 # mobi-stations.py
 Sometimes, you just don't want a GUI.
-I made this to email myself every morning when I get to Waterfront to let me know if there are any bikes at Cordova & Granville.
+I made this to email myself every morning when I get to Waterfront to let me know if there are any bikes at Cordova & Granville if it's active and over a minimum number available.

 mobi-stations REPL: https://repl.it/repls/SnoopySoupyFtpclient